thaddeuslzy/leetcode-scraper/README.md

 6. To deactivate venv, enter `deactivate`

 ### TODO
-1. Get Related Questions for mapping
+1. Get related questions and map those respectively in graph links
+2. Get question descriptions to add to each node data
-2. ...
+3. ...
 (Feel free to add on features!)